Recently updated on February 10th, 2026 at 11:19 am

 By taking part in this MAKE TRAVEL MATTER® Experience, your visit directly supports United Nations Sustainable Development Goal 11: Sustainable Cities and Communities.

-Book your Seine River Cruise with Trafalgar now.
+Book your Seine River Cruise with Trafalgar now and discover these French experiences for yourself.